Establishing Outcomes for Compliance-Focused Programs

 Once outcomes were established, we worked together to see how the outcomes would be measured.
 This often includes identifying indicators that will show progress made toward the outcomes.

 For example, one of Turnstone’s outcomes for therapy services was to increase independence.
 Indicators of this outcome included 1) a reduction in the number of therapy services over time, and 2) the extent to which the client met their uniquely identified goals.
 Turnstone staff ensured that they were documenting this information through data collection processes and protocols.
 Documenting the extent to which clients are meeting outcomes will take you beyond compliance reporting to communicating change.
-We break down the difference between outputs and outcomes in this blog.
+In this blog, we break down the difference between outputs and outcomes.

-You can also view the Turnstone SROI overview hereDo you need support establishing and measuring outcomes for your program(s)?
+Learn more about the Turnstone SROI project hereDo you need support establishing and measuring outcomes for your program(s)?
 Let’s chat!

 Related Articles